Windows 10: Program not being invoked with administrator permission

 Invoking Microsoft Photos from a program: I have a program that invokes executes or starts Office 2010 Picture Manager when it wants to display an image in detail.
 I want to update the program to use Microsoft Photos.
 The Photos program resides at C:\Program...

-3. Administrator Permissions
+3. Administrator permissions

 Administrator permissions: Many functions with Windows 11 it states "you need administrator permission" to perform.
 I'm the sole administrator and appear to have all the permission I need.
 It's and extra step I don't need...